Oppzippy/OpenSCQ30/README.md

 [x] Windows - Ready
 [x] Linux - Ready
 [x] Android - Ready
+[x] Web - Ready
 [ ] macOS - It compiles.
 It's untested beyond that.
-I don't have a Mac, so this probably isn't going anywhere.
+You should probably use the web client instead.
+I don't have a Mac, so there's not much I can do for the desktop client.
 If you're tring to get it working on macOS, see [btleplug macOS build notes](https://github.com/deviceplug/btleplug#user-content-macos).

 ## Demo